coreable/coreable/README.md

 ###### Deploy to AWS

-`npm run api:deploy // Build production API and deploy to AWS lambda`
+`npm run deploy // Build for production and deploy to Google Cloud`

 #### Fix broken docker